fabiospampinato/noren/readme.md

-req.ips; // Array containing all "X-Forwared-For" addresses req.method; // String of the HTTP verb used req.params; // Object containing path parameters req.signal; // AbortSignal for the request, if any req.url; // URL object for the request
+req.ips; // Array containing all "X-Forwared-For" addresses req.method; // String of the HTTP verb used req.params; // Object containing path parameters req.pathname; // Get the pathname of the request req.signal; // AbortSignal for the request, if any req.url; // URL object for the request